-Voting Rights are more important than ever in 2021, as the year brings both opportunities and threats.
-CJJ is working across the state to take on these challenges, partnering with voting rights organizations such as Democracy North Carolina, You Can Vote, Common Cause, All On The Line NC, Reclaim Our Vote, the Southern Coalition for Social Justice, and the League of Women Voters, and the New North Carolina Project.
+Voting Rights are more important than ever in 2022, as the year brings both opportunities and threats.
+CJJ is working across the state to take on these challenges, partnering with voting rights organizations such as Democracy North Carolina, You Can Vote, Common Cause, All On The Line NC, Reclaim Our Vote, the Southern Coalition for Social Justice, the League of Women Voters, and the New North Carolina Project.
 Our goal is to engage CJJ members and create a community of CJJ activists working on the most important voting rights initiatives of our lifetime.

 Our current work focuses on: